 - Make sure they do thermographic inspections or contract another company to conduct one.

-- Ask what tools they use in their assessments and whether they offer a U.S. Department of Energy Home Energy Score report as part of their assessment.
+- Ask what other tools they use in their assessments and whether they offer a U.S. Department of Energy Home Energy Score report as part of their assessment.

 Subscribe to receive updates from Energy Saver, including new blogs, updated content, and seasonal energy saving tips for consumers and homeowners.